 CWSB continues to collaborate successfully with other federal programs both at the administrative and case level to best ensure that children and families are served in the most integrated manner possible.
-For some examples of statewide collaborations, see the 2018 APSR and 2018 CFSR Statewide Assessment.
+For some examples of statewide collaborations, see the 2018 APSR and 2018 CFSR Statewide Assessment as well as the collaboration and consultation section above.